julianperrott/WowClassicGrindBot/README.md

 | `"TargetPetKey"` | `Consolekey` to be pressed to target pet | true | `"Multiply"` |
 | `"PetAttackKey"` | `Consolekey` to be pressed to send attack pet | true | `"Subtract"` |
 | `"MountKey"` | `Consolekey` to be pressed to use mount | true | `"O"` |

+### KeyboardOnly

+Normally, the bot would try to click your wows window for two reasons: target selecting and looting.
+To achieve this it will move your cursor.
+If you have multiple screens or simply do not want the bot to move your cursor, you can set `KeyboardOnly` to `true`.

+Notice that when `KeyboardOnly` is enabled, the bot will only loot by selecting last target and tap interact key, which may fail to loot every target if there are many.
+And it will not be able to skin, either.
+The target selecting will also be limited to using `TargetNearestTargetKey` key, which would significantly reduce the range of selecting target.

 ### Path